olle/talk-query-response/README.md

  can push this authority from the actual, internal act of writing, the less we need to think about the complexity of both collaborators at once.
 This is of course the essence of messaging.
-We could still achieve this with the REST endpoint, but it would say that it is a lot harder to avoid thinking about the effect of the returned response from the POST request.
+We could still achieve this with the REST endpoint, but I would say that it is a lot harder to avoid thinking about the effect of the returned response from the POST request.
 Even if it is empty.
 We are caught in a lock-step or imperative model._